Ménage à trois

 A ménage à trois (/fr/) is a domestic arrangement or committed relationship consisting of three people in polyamorous romantic or sexual relations with each other, and often dwelling together.
 The phrase is a loan from French meaning "household of three".
 Contemporary arrangements are sometimes identified as a throuple, thruple, or triad.

 Terminology

-This relationship type usually has elements of bisexuality involved, but occasionally at least one of the participants is heterosexual, homosexual or asexual.
+While this relationship type usually involves elements of bisexuality, occasionally at least one participant is homosexual.
 Because this term is sometimes interchangeably used for a threesome, which solely refers to a sexual experience involving three people, it can sometimes be misrepresented as some type of casual encounter.
-However, the ménage à trois is a specific type of committed relationship, in which vows are often made.
-It does not apply to all polyamorous relationships with three individuals, since polyamory can have many different forms.
+Although ménage à trois is a type of polyamorous relationships with three individuals, polyamory takes many different forms.

 The topic sometimes overlaps seemingly opposing concepts such as Christian feminism and lesbian feminism.
 These ideas were explored by film maker Angela Robinson in her film Professor Marston and the Wonder Women through the love story of historical couple William Moulton Marston and Elizabeth Holloway Marston with their research assistant Olive Byrne.

-Both the term and way of life have become a topic of discussion in areas associated with Christendom and Romance languages.
+Both the term and way of life are topics of discussion in areas associated with Christendom and Romance languages.